Coach Joan accepts a limited number of coaches into the

 - For an extra cost, you can also get TrainingPeaks libraries of workouts to use for your athletes

 Ready To Get Started?

-Consultations are available for coaches not enrolled in the Mentorship Program.
-Coaching consultations are either over phone or Skype for $160 per hour.
+Consultations are available for coaches who are not enrolled in the Mentorship Program for $150 per consultation.